California Fuel Cell Partnership (CaFCP)

 Refueling needs to be varied with the different vehicles in the caravan.
 The range of travel is from 75 miles to 150, depending on tank size and fuel cell stack size.

 All vehicles used 5,000 psi except General Motors who has upped the ante to 10,000 psi.

 The one manufacturer that was absent, and not a member, is BMW.
-BMW is taking a different tack by developing hydrogen-fueled internal combustion engine vehicle.
+BMW is taking a different tack by developing hydrogen-fueled internal combustion engine vehicles.
 BMW has a bi-fuel approach, utilizing both hydrogen and gasoline.
-BMW has said they will have a hydrogen powered car on the road by the end of the decade.
+BMW has said they will have a hydrogen-powered car on the road by the end of the decade.

 Most critical, at least to the average commuter, is that today’s fuel cell vehicles simply do not have the range of their gasoline counterparts.
 As more components, such as air conditioning, are used the gas consumption will go up.
 All Manufacturers are looking at ways to increase the amount of hydrogen they can carry.